In-House Legal Data Analytics - 'When' metrics

 There are two important timing elements for Legal Departments: turnaround time and working time.
-Read our blog to learn more.
+Capture and measure both (fast!) to maximize output.

 We recognize that the phrase “legal data analytics” can be intimidating for in-house Legal Departments, and we understand.
 In this four-part series, we will cover the basics of legal data analytics for in-house teams.
 The fundamentals of legal data analytics are universal, and data collection can be simple and relatively painless.
 We promise.